JGSS-GabrielSousa/DnD-Image-API/README.md

 This branch hosts images on github itself, which can be downloaded or used in applications.

-* The maximum size of the images is 500 KB
+* The maximum size of the images is 100 KB
-* All are .png, preferably with transparent background
+* All are .webp with transparent background

 </br>